ishay320/pictures-generator/readme.md

 ## how the files sorted

 - utils - all the utility function like:
-  - filter - filters like screen multiply and more
+  - blend_mod - blending options like screen multiply and more
   - utils - unsorted functions
 - examples - TBD